google/wireit/README.md

 - The system platform (e.g. `linux`, `win32`).
 - The system CPU architecture (e.g. `x64`).
 - The system Node version (e.g. `16.7.0`).
-- The cache key of all transitive dependencies.
+- The fingerprint of all transitive dependencies.

-When using [GitHub Actions caching](#github-actions-caching), the following input also affects the cache key:
+When using [GitHub Actions caching](#github-actions-caching), the following input also affects the fingerprint:

 - The `ImageOS` environment variable (e.g. `ubuntu20`, `macos11`).